-For the grand opening of the new Powerlong Art Centre in Hangzhou, Lu Yang presented a new and upgraded version of her Electromagnetic Brainology Live motion capture performance.
-The performance was presented during the opening ceremony of the centre alongside video installations of her work in a group exhibition title Nine Tomorrows curated by Yao Dajuin.
+For the grand opening of the Powerlong Art Centre in Hangzhou, Lu Yang presented an upgraded version of her Electromagnetic Brainology Live motion capture performance first presented at the Hong Kong Visual Arts Centre in January 2018.
+The performance was presented during the opening ceremony of the centre alongside video installations of her work in a group exhibition titled Nine Tomorrows curated by Yao Dajuin.

 About the artist

 Lu Yang is a Shanghai-based artist who creates original and provocative experiences that celebrate the internet and its offer of control over one’s identity, partially liberated from the rigid confines of nationality, gender, and sexuality.
 Incorporating virtual reality, gaming subcultures, and popular music, Lu Yang’s work is as saturated with manga and anime influences as it is with religion, neurology, and the human body—interested not in the ends or means, but the pursuit of unexplored territory.

 Lu Yang graduated with a BA and MA from the New Media Art department of the China Academy of Art, Hangzhou.
 Her work has been featured in exhibitions internationally including Lu Yang: Encephalon Heaven, M WOODS, Beijing (2017), People’s Republic of China Pavilion, 56th Venice Biennale, Venice (2015), KIMO KAWA CANCER BABY, Rén Space, Shanghai (2014).
 Notable projects include Delusional Mandala (2015), Kimo Kawa Cancer Baby (2014), Uterus Man (2013), and Wrathful King Kong Core (2011), often in collaboration with performers, designers, experimental composers, and controversial figures such as Mao Sugiyama.